You have a mother.

 The other stayed tied to the water.
 Amphibians.
 They still have to return to it to breed.
 Their eggs dry out without it.

 Her name is Ichthyostega.
 She lived about 365 million years ago in what is now Greenland.
-Eight toes.
-Both lungs and gills.
+She had eight toes, and both lungs and gills.

 Amphibian